EnriFort/MSc-Cybersecurity/ETH_Q&A.md

       &#9940; ` Countermeasures`: The best prevention is to keep your systems secure so a back-channel attack cannot be executed (disabling unnecessary services and applying vendor patches).

 - **GAIN ROOT ACCESS**: Thus far, we have covered common remote access techniques.
 Most attackers strive to gain local access via some remote vulnerability.
 At the point where attackers have an interactive command shell, they are considered to be local on the system.
 Although it is possible to gain direct root access via a remote vulnerability, often attackers gain user access first.
-Thus, attackers **must escalate user privileges to gain root access**, better known as privilege escalation.
+Thus, attackers must **escalate user privileges to gain root access**, better known as **privilege escalation**.

   - &#128163; `Local Buffer Overflow`: Buffer overflow vulnerabilities allow attackers to execute arbitrary code or commands on a target system.
-In August 2011, ZadYree released a vulnerability related to a stack-based buffer overflow condition in the RARLAb unrar 3.9.3 archive package, a Linux port of the popular WinRar archive utility.
-By persuading an unsuspecting user to open a specially crafted rar file, an attacker can trigger a local stack-based buffer overflow and execute arbitrary code on the system in the context of the user running the unrar application.
+In August 2011, ZadYree released a vulnerability related to a stack-based buffer overflow condition in the `RARLAb unrar 3.9.3` archive package, a Linux port of the popular `WinRar` archive utility.
+By persuading an unsuspecting user to open a specially crafted `rar` file, an attacker can trigger a local stack-based buffer overflow and execute arbitrary code on the system in the context of the user running the unrar application.
 When run, the exploit jumps to a specific address in memory, and `/bin/sh` is executed in the context of the application.

     &#9940; ` Countermeasures`: The best buffer overflow countermeasure is **secure coding practices** combined with a **non-executable stack**.
   - &#128163; `Symlink`: Many SUID root programs are coded to create working files in `/tmp` or other directories without the slightest bit of sanity checking.
 A symbolic link is a mechanism where a file is created via the `ln` command.
 A symbolic link is nothing more than **a file that points to a different file**.
 Let’s reinforce the point with a specific example.

-	  In 2009, it was discovered a symlink vulnerability in *xscreensaver 5.01* that can be used to view the contents of other files not owned by a user.
+	  In 2009, it was discovered a symlink vulnerability in `xscreensaver 5.01` that can be used to view the contents of other files not owned by a user.
 Xscreensaver reads user configuration options from the `~/.xscreensaver` file.
 If the `.xscreensaver` file is a symlink to another file, then that other file is parsed and output to the screen when the user runs the xscreensaver program.
 Because OpenSolaris installs xscreensaver with the **setuid bit set**, the vulnerability allows us to read any file on the file system.
   - &#128163; `Race Condition`: Attackers **take advantage of a program** or process **while it is performing a privileged operation**.
 Typically, this includes timing the attack to abuse the program or process after it enters a privileged mode but before it gives up its privileges.
 A vulnerability that allows attackers to abuse this window of opportunity is called a race condition.

     A race condition or race hazard is the behavior of an electronics, software, or other system where the system’s substantive behavior is dependent on the sequence or timing of other uncontrollable events.
 It becomes a bug when one or more of the possible behaviors is undesirable.
 If the attackers successfully manage to compromise the file or process during its privileged state, it is called “winning the race”.